tochoromero/aurelia-bootstrap/README.md

 * Typeahead

 ###Release Notes
+####0.1.14
+Typeahead tweaks and the [documentation](https://tochoromero.github.io/aurelia-bootstrap/#/typeahead) for it is now live.

 ####0.1.13
 New Typehead component.
 Allow you to have an input with a list of filterable suggestions.
-They can be provided as an array or retrieved asynchronously.
-The documentation is not quite done yet, will update once it is available.

 ####0.1.12
 All the component default values are globally configurable.
 Please check the [documentation](https://tochoromero.github.io/aurelia-bootstrap/#/defaults) for more details.